 Funding for the Company's loans and advances to customers is provided by Lloyds TSB Bank plc.
-Amounts relating to Asset Based Lending are based mainly on 3 months rolling LIBOR and are repayable on demand Amounts relating to hire purchase are based mainly on fixed rates and are repayable over the term of the loan.
+Amounts relating to Asset Based Lending are based mainly on 3 months rolling average Libor and are repayable on demand.
+Amounts relating to hire purchase are based mainly on fixed rates and are repayable over the term of the loan.
+Other amounts due to group undertakings are unsecured and interest free.
 All amounts within trade and other payables are unsecured.